openbullet/openbullet2-docs/docs/proxies/how-to-use-proxies.md

 ---
-sidebar_label: 'Using proxies'
+sidebar_label: 'How to use proxies'
 sidebar_position: 4
 ---

-# Using proxies
+# How to use proxies

 ### Multi Run Job Options
 To use proxies when running a config through a Multi Run Job, you can specify some options that will handle how the proxy pool behaves during the run.